Li Yuejiu

 Li Yuejiu (李月久 (Lǐ Yuèjiǔ); born July 4, 1957) is a male Chinese former gymnast.

+Gymnastics career

 Li was born in Liaoning Province.
 He competed at the 1984 Olympic Games, and won a silver medal in the Men's Team competition.
 He was China's first World Champion in floor exercise in 1981.
 Li retired in October 1984.

+Coaching career

-He went on to study in Canada, and became a coach for the Canadian national gymnastic team.
+He went on to study in Canada, and became a coach for the Canadian national gymnastics team.
 He married in 1986.
 Later, he and his wife coached in Las Vegas in the United States.

 He was the coordinator of the 2008 Chinese men's and women's Olympic teams and led both teams to an Olympic gold medal, as well as the 2006 World Championship team title.